Ark-Repoleved/BDroid_X/README.md

 ## ✨ Key Features

-*   **PC-Free Operation**: Unpacks, converts textures (ASTC), and repacks mods entirely on your Android device.
+*   **📱 PC-Free Operation**: Unpacks, converts textures (ASTC), and repacks mods entirely on your Android device.
-*   **Smart Mod Grouping**: Automatically scans your mod folder and groups mods by the game files they modify, preventing conflicts.
+*   **🧠 Smart Mod Grouping**: Automatically scans your mod folder and groups mods by the game files they modify, preventing conflicts.
-*   **Batch Processing**: Select and install multiple mods from different groups in a single operation.
+*   **⚡ Batch Processing**: Select and install multiple mods from different groups in a single operation.
-*   **Live Animation Preview**: Long-press any mod to preview its Spine animation before you install it.
+*   **👀 Live Animation Preview**: Long-press any mod to preview its Spine animation before you install it.
-*   **Built-in Utilities**: Includes tools to merge texture atlases and unpack game bundles.
+*   **🔧 Built-in Utilities**: Includes tools to merge texture atlases and unpack game bundles.

 ---